Dejan Jakovic

 Dejan Jakovic (Дејан Јаковић, [dějan jâkoʋitɕ]; born 16 July 1985) is a Canadian soccer player who plays as a centre-back for the Serbian White Eagles.
 Internationally, he represented the Canada national team from 2008 to 2018.

 Early life and career

 Born in Karlovac, SR Croatia prior to the breakup of Yugoslavia, Jakovic was brought by his parents to Canada at the age of six following the outbreak of war in 1991.
 They settled in Etobicoke, part of Metropolitan Toronto.
 His father Nenad played for NK Karlovac in Croatia.

-Jakovic took up association football in Canada.
+Jakovic took up soccer in Canada.
 He was a four-year letterwinner at Scarlett Heights Academy, and was named team MVP as a junior and senior, captaining both indoor and outdoor teams.
 He played in the Canada national youth program, and also for two-time Ontario Cup winner Woodbridge Strikers under Bob Graham.
 He was a member of the team that competed at the 2004 Dallas Cup, played with former UAB teammate Lukasz Kwapisz.

 At the age of eighteen, Jakovic had a trial with OFK Beograd, but was not signed by the team.